 V.O. has been an official supplier to The Ocean Cleanup since 2017.
 That was the year in which the organisation applied for its first patent.
 We helped with the drafting and submission of the application.
 We also support Boyan Slat and his team with future innovations in the area of intellectual property.
 In this way, the organisation’s innovative ideas remain available without restrictions for combatting worldwide plastic pollution.

 The Ocean Cleanup is carring out its first large-scale practical tests since the end of 2018.
 The organisation is first focusing on the so-called Great Pacific Garbage Patch.
 This is an area located between Hawaii and California where a lot of waste accumulates.
 The company expects to have removed half of the plastic pollution by 2023.
 This is an important step in an ambitious plan, namely the realisation of the largest clean-up operation in history - large-scale, efficient and environmentally friendly.

 Credits top image: Kyler Badten / The Ocean Cleanup Credits Boyan Slat image: Yuri van Geenen.

-‘A single point of contact for our patents, brands and legal matters is very efficient.’
+‘A single point of contact for our patents, trademarks and legal matters is very efficient.’